-is an improvising violinist from Sydney, Australia currently living in Berlin (since 2015).
+is an improvising violinist from Sydney, Australia currently based in Berlin.
 Having played the instrument since the age of 3, she has a background in numerous musical fields but her focus is on improvised music and its tangeants.
 Relationship between artist, environment and audience is of major interest in her approach to music making and its developments.
 Also of interest is how to break the box of ‘the violinist’.

 From 2004 she lived in the ACT and then the Blue Mountains in NSW.
 During this time she focused herself out in the Australian bush often in isolation, exploring ways to express and connect with the surrounding landscape, the moment, and space through music.
 She returned to her home town to complete her Bachelor Degree in Music (performance) as a scholarship holder in 2008 (ANU/AIM).
 Back in Sydney, Brianne got in touch with projects such as the Splinter Orchestra and the Nownow festival, initiatives founded by double bassist Clayton Thomas.